casper-network/casper-sidecar/README.md

 SIDECAR_POSTGRES_PORT="port"
 ```

-The suggested method to set the connection information for the postgeSQL database is through these environment variables.
 However, they can also be set in the configuration file
+In the event that both the environment variables and the configuration file have the same variable set, the environment variable will take precedence.
+For security purposes, the suggested method to set the connection information for the postgeSQL database is through these environment variables.

 ## Testing Sidecar with a Local Network using NCTL